-17. (1) Subject to section 19, when a demand is made in accordance with the provisions of section 15, the ISSUER shall honour in the manner stipulated in the UNDERTAKING.
+17. (1) Subject to section 19, when a presentation is made in accordance with the provisions of section 15, the issuer shall honour in the manner stipulated in the undertaking.

 (Source: Article 17(1) split)

 (Source: new in accordance with the instructions)